教程 - 使用 React 和 Kotlin/JS 创建 Web 应用程序

 Learn more about React

-Now that you know the basic React concepts and how they translate to Kotlin, you can convert some other concepts outlined in the official guides on React into Kotlin.
+Now that you know the basic React concepts and how they translate to Kotlin, you can convert some other concepts outlined in React's documentation into Kotlin.